Cancel anytime

 Overview

-The Schwab 1-5 Year Corporate Bond ETF (SPSB) seeks to track the total return of the Bloomberg US 1-5 Year Corporate Bond Index.
-The fund invests in a diversified portfolio of U.S. dollar-denominated, investment-grade corporate bonds with maturities between 1 and 5 years.
-Its primary focus is on providing current income and preserving capital.
+The Schwab 1-5 Year Corporate Bond ETF (SPSB) seeks to track the total return of the Bloomberg 1-5 Year Corporate Bond Index.
+This fund focuses on investment-grade U.S. corporate bonds with maturities between 1 and 5 years, offering a low-cost way to access a diversified portfolio of short-term corporate debt.

 Reputation and Reliability